kieran-nichols/kieran-nichols.github.io/content/pages/Resume.md

 ﻿title: Resume

 ## PROFESSIONAL SUMMARY
-Mechatronic Engineer and Research Scientist with nine years of experience in embedded systems, robotics, and biomechanics, and collaboration with industry partners.
-My research involved the mechanical design, the development of embedded software and motor-sensor integration, and the biomechanical evaluation of robotic prostheses in human walking.
+Experienced Engineer and Scientist specializing in bio-mechatronics and embedded systems with a decade of expertise in developing robotic prostheses and biomechanical evaluation frameworks.
+Proven track record in leading interdisciplinary teams, optimizing real-time software frameworks, and conducting advanced human factors research.
+Currently focused on assessing fatigue impacts on performance through synchronized data collection and analysis
 ___
 ## EDUCATION
 ### University of Wisconsin-Madison, Madison, WI